BVLC/caffe/README.md

   ```
   [Here](https://drive.google.com/file/d/0BzKzrI_SkD1_R09NcjM1eElLcWc/view) is a demo video of running a SSD500 model trained on [MSCOCO](http://mscoco.org) dataset.

+4. To train on other dataset, please refer to data/OTHERDATASET for more details.
+We currently add support for MSCOCO.

 ### Contact
 Please direct all comments and report all bugs to: